azharahmad01/FrontendCommunity/README.md

-# TemplateTogether
+# Frontend Community

+Frontend is built using React.
+Backend is built using Django.

-Frontend and Backend running on one Port!
+Frontend and Backend are running on one Port!

+Template folder is the django project folder where you can run the server.

-Kindly run the server on port 8002!
+Kindly run the server on port 8012!